nyumed-judy-lab/model-based-sdoh/README.md

 ## Preprocessing

-Before reproducing Figures and tables (below), please download the 2016-2020 American Community Survey (ACS) 5-Year Data (https://www.census.gov/programs-surveys/acs/data.html).
+Before reproducing Figures and tables (below), please download the 2016-2020 American Community Survey (ACS) 5-Year Data (https://www.census.gov/programs-surveys/acs).
 Once you have the data, the preprocessing can be implemented using the following R script:

   - Implement Preprocessing/Preprocessing.R

 ## Reproducing figures and tables of the paper

-(updating)
+(Keep updating)

 Figures and tables can be directly reproduced using R scripts located in 'NOHSDP' and 'UNINSUR' directories, corresponding to the 'no high school diploma' and 'no health insurance' SDoH variables, respectively.